 Woj: Is Google ever going to do something like a Google University or maybe work with universities to create some kind of accreditation?
 Not necessarily to understand how to reverse engineer the algorithm but at least make the web a safer and more user-friendly place?

 Gary: We do sometimes we go to universities and hold talks about how search works.
 But accreditation, I very strongly doubt that we would ever have that.
-I mean we have Google Partners accreditation, which is for AdWords and Analytics, but even that is abused by certain people who make claims that they can get businesses first position ranking because they’re Google partners.
+I mean we have Google Partners accreditation, which is for Google Ads and Google Analytics, but even that is abused by certain people who make claims that they can get businesses first position ranking because they’re Google partners.

 Woj: Which is against the guidelines.